TGianella/TGianella/README.md

 Tech-wise I am working on honing my JS and React skills, hit me up with any tips or advice you might have ! 📖

-I am very enthusiastic about cinema, mathematical oddities and good books, as I used to be a French literature teacher.

 🏭 Links for my past projects:

 - [LifeHash 🪓](https://tgianella.github.io/LifeHash/)